 “As you can see, unfortunately the trend isn’t improving.
 I suggest we discuss strategies to address the potential shortfall,” wrote Luckow in his August 22nd projections that were emailed to Commissioners.

 Commissioner Tony Amadio has been leveraging to have Ricardo Luckow ousted as Financial Administrator since he first assumed the role at the beginning of 2016.
-The new Republican majority Board had forced the resignation of then-Financial Administrator Vince LaValle, a long-time friend and political ally of Amadio, due in part to his role in effectively hiding a $17 million dollar budgetary deficit from the public — a deficit that was first exposed by Luckow.
+The new Republican majority Board had forced the resignation of then-Financial Administrator Vince LaValle, a long-time friend and political ally of Amadio, due in part to his role in crafting a budget containing a projected $17 million dollar deficit that had been unknown to the public — the projected deficit was first exposed by Luckow.